Bayo19/Javascript-Johann-coding-challanges/README.md

-# Javascript-Johann-coding-challanges
+Tip calculator
-The objective was create a tip calculator that calculates different tip amounts depending on how much the initial bill was
+The aim was create a tip calculator that calculates different tip amounts depending on how much the initial bill was